 When you think of days out, it’s easy to picture the endless handing over of money to the bottomless pit of theme parks, leisure centers, and cultural sites.
 Those visits don’t have to be expensive, and those days out don’t have to be exhausting either.
 A day at the beach is one of the most popular activities over the summer, obviously, and it needn’t be expensive.
 Look for educational activities on the beach, and you could be killing two birds with one stone.
 The Children’s Pool Beach in La Jolla is a good example of this, and if you get the timing right you might be witness to some truly spectacular sights that your kids will remember forever.
 You could also help them to keep active with tennis lessons that will soon have them teaching you How to hit a tennis serve.

 No matter if you’re planning a day at a museum or a day on the beach, it’s a good idea to think about what you’ll need over the day.
 Failing to pack the right things is going to end up costing you money unnecessarily.
 If you’re heading out, make sure that everyone has the right clothes and medications.
 Also, pack enough food and snacks so that you don’t end up spending excessive amounts in expensive cafes.
-Perhaps the most important thing is to be venue appropriate, and that means remembering your own essentials as well as the children’s.
+Having a back-up plan for when your kids start getting a little irritable from tiredness is super important too!
+Companies like Kyleads can give you access to the best YouTube downloaders, so when that tiredness hits you can whip out your phone and play an entertaining video, without the internet, to distract your kids and keep them happy.
+Finally, perhaps the most important thing is to be venue appropriate, and that means remembering your own essentials as well as the children’s.
 There’s nothing worse than arriving at the beach to find that you have forgotten your swimwear, and having to waste an hour of beach time shopping for the best in swimsuits.

 Don’t Over Plan